IntersectMBO/antaeus/README.md

 We're working on adding the following features to Antaeus:

-- Voltaire governance actions (coming in Conway era using PlutusV3 language version)
+- Voltaire governance actions (coming in Conway era using PlutusV3 language version).
 - CI execution with private testnet on commit (nix configuration coming soon).
 - Nightly CI test execution would be useful in public environments.